 - Kirubahara Vaheesan, M.D.

 - William S. Wold, Ph.D.

-Percutaneous liver biopsy is usually essential for the evaluation of patients with any type of liver disease.
+Percutaneous liver biopsy is usually needed for the evaluation of patients with many types of liver disease.
 Our extensive experience in outpatient liver biopsy allows for safe and cost-effective testing, and our close working relationships with expert hepatic pathologists ensures an accurate diagnosis.

 Members of the Liver Center met on April 20, 2005 to discuss the use of funds raised by the Friends of the Saint Louis University Liver Center for research.
 It was decided to put a Liver Center Request for Application (RFA) process in place for research seed and bridge grants.
 These directed research grants were established to provide seed and bridge funding to Liver Center investigators while they work toward developing their projects, gathering preliminary data, allowing them to submit NIH grant applications and publish their results.
 Certain priorities and goals were set by this group:

 1. Research projects that were likely to lead to future NIH funding would be given priority.

 2. Special consideration should be given to efforts that involve collaborative studies between different laboratories or different researchers.

 3. Projects that have the ultimate goal of submitting a program project grant or center grant.

 4. Research in certain diseases would be prioritized, including viral hepatitis, liver cancer, fatty liver disease, iron metabolism, and possibly liver transplantation.